muirmb/writing_directions/README.md

 - 1 winter hat
 - 1 scarf

+## WARNING
+Be sure to stay warm!
+Bundle up and take a break indoors if you have to.
+Building a snowman is fun, but it's not worth getting frostbite

 ## How to assemble the snowman
 1. Make a large ball of snow for the base - preferably 2-3 feet wide
 2. Make a slightly smaller ball of snow and put this ball on top of the base - preferably 1.5-2.5 feet wide